orchidas/DiffGFDN/README.md

 ## Future work

-The DiffGFDN is an omni-directional renderer, whereas for directional rendering, we have proposed a convolution-based renderer, which is much more inefficient.
-Since we have demonstrated that simple neural networks like MLPs are capable of learning directional late reverberation properties, we wish to work on a directional DiffGFDN which operates in the ambisonics domain for efficient 6DoF late reverb modelling.
+The DiffGFDN is an omni-directional renderer, whereas for directional rendering, we have proposed a more inefficient convolution-based renderer.
+We wish to work on a directional DiffGFDN which will operate in the ambisonics domain for efficient data-driven directional late reverberation rendering for 6DoF movement.

 ## Sound examples